Aseel0Shaikh/Robotics/Task 3 - Controlling Stepper Motor/README.md

 # Used Softwares
 - Proteus
 # System Description
-When the first pushbutton is pressed the motor will rotate clockwise until the button is released and when the second pushbutton is pressed the motor will rotate counterclockwise until the button is released.
+When the first pushbutton is pressed and released immediately the motor will rotate 1 rotation clockwise otherwise, it will rotate until the button is released, the same with the second button except that it makes the motor rotates counterclockwise.